exercism/v3/languages/cpp/reference/implementing-a-concept-exercise.md

 - `.meta/example.h` and `.meta/example.cpp`: an example implementation that passes all the tests.
 - `test/tests_main.cpp`: generates test main from test library

-## Step 2: adding documentation files
+## Step 2: Add documentation files

 How to create the files common to all tracks is described in the [how to implement a concept exercise document][how-to-implement-a-concept-exercise].

-## Step 3: update list of implemented exercises
+## Step 3: Update list of implemented exercises

 - Add the exercise to the [list of implemented exercises][implemented-exercises].